-One of the benefits of owning a Canary is that they’re very hardy birds.
-Canaries prefer temperatures around 75 degrees, but they can easily become acclimated to colder temperatures.
-In fact, these birds can be acclimated for outdoor aviaries even in cold locations.
+One of the benefits of owning a canary is that they’re very hardy birds.
+Canaries prefer temperatures around 75 degrees F but can easily acclimate to colder temperatures.
+These birds can be acclimated for outdoor aviaries even in cold locations.

 Weather and Environment

-It is important to acclimate the Canary properly.
-Without proper acclimation, the birds are incredibly sensitive to fumes and swift temperature changes.
-That is why the Canaries were used in many coal mines of the past.
+It is important to acclimate the canary properly.
+The birds are incredibly sensitive to fumes and swift temperature changes without proper acclimation.
+That is why the canaries were used in many coal mines of the past.

-In most homes, you won’t have to worry about extreme temperature changes or fumes.
+You won’t have to worry about extreme temperature changes or fumes in most homes.
 The bird will be perfectly content at room temperature.

-Get an appropriately sized cage for your Canary.
-Although Canaries are not very big, get as big of a cage as you can handle because the bird will appreciate the larger size.
-Make sure that the cage is suitable for Canaries and their small size to ensure they don’t get their heads caught in the bars.
+Get an appropriately sized cage for your canary.
+Although canaries are small, get as big of a cage as possible because the bird will appreciate the larger size.
+Make sure that the cage is suitable for canaries and their small size to ensure they don’t get their heads caught in the bars.

 Common Health Problems

-In comparison to many other birds, Canaries are hardy and have fewer health problems.
-However, Canaries can become victim of mite infestation.
-If you catch mite infection early on, your Canary can be saved, but serious infestations can lead to death.
+Compared to many other birds, canaries are hardy and have fewer health problems.
+However, canaries can become victims of mite infestation.
+If you catch a mite infection early on, your canary can be saved, but serious infestations can lead to death.

-One common health problem for outdoor Canaries specifically is Canary pox.
-This virus is transmitted by mosquitoes.
-If a Canary were to get Canary pox, it has a high likelihood of death.
-Because of this severe health condition, it is recommended to keep Canaries inside where they are less likely to be bitten by mosquitoes.
+One common health problem for outdoor canaries, specifically, is canary pox.
+Mosquitoes transmit this virus.
+If a canary were to get canary pox, it is likely to die.
+Because of this severe health condition, it is recommended to keep canaries inside where they are less likely to be bitten by mosquitoes.

-Of course, Canaries can become ill or depressed if they are not given the proper habitat or diet too.
-These sorts of conditions can be avoided simply by caring for your Canary properly.
+Of course, canaries can become ill or depressed without the proper habitat or diet.
+These conditions can be avoided simply by caring for your canary properly.

 Diet and Nutrition

 In addition to the bird mix, provide greens and fruits daily.
-Most Canaries like just about any type of green or fruit they can get their beaks on.
-So, they make great treats that are also healthy and enjoyable to the bird.
+Most canaries like just about any green or fruit they can get their beaks on.
+So, they make great treats that are also healthy and enjoyable for the bird.

-If your Canary is comfortable around you, you may even be able to let it out in the home.
-Exercise caution when letting the Canary out of the cage to ensure it doesn’t get lost or injured out in the open.
+If your canary is comfortable around you, you may even be able to let it out in the home.
+Exercise caution when letting the canary out of the cage to prevent getting lost or injured in the open.

 Where to Adopt or Buy a Canary

-If you are looking for a beautiful songbird to add life to your home, a Canary is a perfect option for you.
-This bird is gentle, small, long lasting, and stunning.
+A canary is a perfect option if you are looking for a beautiful songbird to add life to your home.
+This bird is gentle, small, long-lasting, and stunning.

-Make sure to provide your Canary the proper cage and diet it needs to live a happy and healthy life.
-If you are not able to provide the Canary what it needs, opt for a different pet instead, most likely not a bird.
+Make sure to provide your canary with the proper cage and diet it needs to live a happy and healthy life.
+If you cannot provide the canary what it needs, opt for a different pet instead, most likely not a bird.